Transformers converge to invariant algorithmic cores: Algorithmic Core Necessity and Sufficiency

 The central goal of this manuscript is to determine whether low-dimensional subspaces, or \emph{algorithmic cores}, within higher-dimensional trained transformers exist that are functionally necessary and sufficient for task performance.
-If so, are such cores shared across independently trained transformers, and do they admit simple mechanistic characterizations?
+If so, are such cores shared across independently trained models, and do they admit simple mechanistic characterizations?

-The analysis begins in a fully controlled setting: single-layer transformers trained on sequences generated by a four-state Markov chain with known transition matrix $\mar$ ($T_{ij}$ denotes the probability of transitioning from token $i$ to $j$).
-Three architecturally identical transformers ($d_{\rm model}=64$, $d_{\rm ff}=256$, $|V|=4$) were trained with independent random seeds, each reaching a test accuracy of 0.75, close to the Bayes-optimal ceiling for stochastic next-token prediction (\textbf{Methods}).

-\paragraph{Recovering algorithmic cores.} Despite equivalent performance, cosine similarity between learned weights of independently trained transformers was near zero, indicating highly divergent parameterizations (\figpanel{fig:markov}{A}).
-This motivates the search for a simpler internal representation, shared among transformers.
-From each model's 64-dimensional hidden state, a 3-dimensional algorithmic core was extracted by isolating a subspace that is both active (high input variance) and relevant (high output sensitivity) with \textbf{ACE} (Algorithmic Core Extraction).
-These cores were both \emph{necessary} (removing the core drops accuracy to chance; core$^{-} \approx$ chance), and \emph{sufficient} (retaining only the core preserves baseline accuracy; core$^{+} \geq$ baseline) under ablations (\figpanel{fig:markov}{B}; \tabl{tab:mark_ablations}; \textbf{Methods}).
+\paragraph{Recovering algorithmic cores.} The analysis begins in a fully controlled setting: three single-layer transformers ($d_{\rm model}=64$, $d_{\rm ff}=256$, $|V|=4$) trained with independent random seeds on a four-state Markov chain (Appendix~\ref{app:markov}).
+Although each reached near Bayes-optimal test accuracy, their learned weights exhibited near-zero cosine similarity, indicating highly divergent parameterizations (\figpanel{fig:markov}{A}).
+To search for a shared internal representation, ACE was applied to each model's 64-dimensional hidden state, successfully isolating a 3-dimensional algorithmic core.
+Ablations using all test data confirmed these cores were both necessary (removing the core drops accuracy to chance) and sufficient (retaining only the core preserves baseline accuracy) for the task (\figpanel{fig:markov}{B}; \tabl{tab:mark_ablations}).